Great Wrath

-The Great Wrath (isoviha, in contemporary sources: venäläisen ylivallan aika, lit. 'era of Russian domination/supremacy'; Den Stora Ofreden) was a period of Finnish history dominated by the Russian invasion and subsequent military occupation of Finland, then part of the Swedish Empire, from 1714 until the Treaty of Nystad (1721), which ended the Great Northern War.
+The Great Wrath (Note: isoviha, in contemporary sources: venäläisen ylivallan aika, lit. 'era of Russian domination/supremacy'; Den Stora Ofreden) was the period of Russian military occupation in Finland during the final phase of the Great Northern War.
+At the time, Finland was part of the Swedish Empire.
+The occupation lasted from 1714 until the Treaty of Nystad in 1721.

 Background

 Finland was left largely to fend for itself after the Battle of Poltava in 1709.
 The Russians laid siege to Viborg in 1710, ultimately seizing the city, and by 1712 had already started their first campaign to capture Finland, which ended in failure.
 A more organised campaign, beginning in 1713, succeeded at the Battle of Helsinki and drove defending Swedes away from the coast.
 The Swedish army in Finland was defeated at the Battle of Storkyro (Isokyrö) in February 1714 with a decisive Russian victory.
 Swedish efforts to hinder the Russian advance by blockading the coastal sea route at Hangö ended in failure in late July at the Battle of Gangut.
 In the end, the presence of a Russian galley fleet in the Gulf of Bothnia forced both the Swedish fleet and army to largely abandon Finland in late 1714.
 As a result of the conflict, large areas of Swedish land were destroyed by the Russians, including the city of Umeå, which was burned to the ground on 18 September 1714 and, after struggling to rebuild, was razed again in 1720, 1721, and 1722.